Urgently need to use Windows 10 Remote Desktop for file transfer!

 Step 2.
 Input "ip config" and then press the "Enter" key.
 Then you can see the IP address and the username.

 Now, you must have known how to use Windows 10 Remote Desktop for file transfer.
 If the copy and paste are not working for you, try the solution shown above.
-But in case you run into RDP errors again, we recommend you to use the third-party software, like AnyViewer, to get you out of the trouble.
+But in case you run into RDP errors again, we recommend you to use the third-party software, like AnyViewer, to get you out of the trouble and transfer files with little effort.